Postgraduate research courses in International Relations

 -

-Applicants cannot be admitted to the research degree programme unless a suitable supervisor can be identified by the postgraduate committee.
-The committee must agree that the applicant’s research interests are viable and are a reasonable match with a prospective supervisor’s interests, and that the supervisor is willing to take primary responsibility for supervising the candidate.
+Applicants can only be admitted to the research degree programme after successfully identifying a supervisor.
+This process is essential, and it involves the postgraduate committee agreeing that the applicant’s research interests are viable and align reasonably well with a prospective supervisor’s interests.
+Furthermore, it must be confirmed that the supervisor is willing to take primary responsibility for supervising the candidate.

-It is sometimes necessary to reject applicants solely because there is no suitable supervisor able to accept them in the year of application.
+It is important to note that, at times, it may be necessary to reject applicants solely because no suitable supervisor is available to accept them in the year of application.
+Hence, the early consultation and identification of potential supervisors is strongly recommended.

 -